Graduate Student Handbook

 Every semester the DGS reviews the academic standing of each graduate student in English, soliciting judgments from all members of the department who are acquainted with the student's work.
 A student whose average is above 3.00 continues in good standing.
 One whose average falls below 3.00 at the end of any semester, including the first, is placed on academic probation by the Graduate School, and may be advised not to continue.
 A GTA whose cumulative average is not raised above 3.00 by the end of the next semester will not qualify for reappointment.

-From the time a student has been placed on probation, full-time students have one semester, and part-time students have nine credit hours, to achieve a cumulative GPA of at least 3.0.
+From the time a student has been placed on probation for deficient grades, full-time students have two semesters, and part-time students have twelve credit hours, to achieve a cumulative GPA of at least 3.0.

 Academic dishonesty, such as plagiarism or falsification of research, is also cause for academic dismissal.
 Graduate students in the program who are sanctioned with the XF grade may be dismissed.
 Likewise, a recommendation for suspension or expulsion by the Honor Council is also a reason for academic dismissal from the Graduate Program in English.
 For more information about the K-State Honor and Integrity System, please see http://www.k-state.edu/honor/.